omeka/omeka-s-enduser/docs/modules/mapping.md

  * **Style**: The style you wish to use.
 This is a string provided by the WMTS host.
  * **Tile matrix set**: A code sourced from the mapping service to point to tiles in different formats.
 You may need to read the XML provided by the WMTS map to find the `<TileMatrixSet>` value(s).

-To find the "Layer" name, you may need to read the XML - look for `<Layer><ows:Title>` for example.
+To find the "Layer" name, you may need to read the XML: look for `<Layer><ows:Title>` for example.
 Note that for WMTS overlays the "Style" value is often "default".

 Two fields are available for **IIIF overlays**: